 Zany Golf was released by Electronic Arts in 1988.
 It originated on the Apple IIGS but was quickly ported to 16-bit computers, including this fine Atari ST version.

+Vagrant Story is an action/RPG released by Square in 2000 for the PlayStation.
 Some people rate it as one of Square‘s best games of all time.
 Which is saying something.